-Festival continues to maintain a debt to equity structure that is less than the deemed 60%/40% capital mix as set out by the OEB at 0.99.
-Capital expenditures planned will be primarily funded through current operations, so the leverage ratio is expected not to exceed the OEB deemed ratio of 1.5.
+Festival continues to maintain a debt to equity structure that is less than the deemed 60%/40% capital mix as set out by the OEB at 0.97.
+Festival is expected not to exceed the OEB deemed ratio of 1.5 in the near term.

-• Profitability: Regulatory Return on Equity - Deemed (included in rates)
+Profitability: Regulatory Return on Equity - Deemed (included in rates)